![]() |

 1. Wild Instincts

 Unlike domestic cats, cheetahs rely on hunting for survival.
-These instincts cannot be removed, even if they are raised by humans.
-A simple play session can turn dangerous instantly.
+These instincts cannot be removed.
+A simple play session or a sudden movement can trigger a predatory response, which can turn dangerous instantly.

 2. Space Requirements

-Cheetahs need vast open spaces to run and exercise.
-A house or a small backyard is completely unsuitable and can lead to physical and mental stress.
+Cheetahs are built for speed and need vast open spaces to run and exercise.
+A house or a small backyard is completely unsuitable and can lead to severe physical muscle atrophy and mental stress.

-A cheetah’s diet consists of fresh meat, including bones and organs.
-Feeding them properly is expensive, difficult, and nearly impossible to manage in a home setting.
+A cheetah’s diet consists of fresh meat, including bones and organs for essential nutrients.
+Feeding them properly is:

 4. Behavioral Differences